 I met Jenna and Justin at last January’s Wedding Showcase event in Myrtle Beach.
-We briefly discussed their upcoming wedding on October 2nd, taking place in the courtyard at the 21 Main Events at North Beach wedding venue.
-January was such a short time ago, however a lot of things have changed since then.
-I will be at the Wedding Showcase again next year, I’m sure things will be a little bit different with social distancing and masks, but I hope lots of people come and have a good time.
+We briefly discussed their upcoming wedding on October 2nd in the courtyard at the 21 Main Events at North Beach wedding venue.
+January was such a short time ago.
+However, a lot of things have changed since then with Covid.
+I will be at the Wedding Showcase again next year, I’m sure things will be slightly different with social distancing and masks, but I hope many people come and have a good time.

-The bride loved some of my previous pictures from 21 Main Events and she was asking if I used a drone for some of the overhead ceremony shots.
-I explained that there is a balcony in the main restaurant, that overlooks the wedding courtyard.
+The bride loved some of my previous pictures from 21 Main Events and asked if I used a drone for some of the overhead ceremony shots.
+I explained that a balcony in the main restaurant overlooks the wedding courtyard.
 I have a small extra charge if someone wants a second photographer for the wedding.
-For most smaller weddings this isn’t necessary, but for something like this, when I need to get shots from a balcony location, I recommend it.
-My wife came as my second shooter for this wedding, so she was able to stay on the balcony during the ceremony and got some great overhead shots of the event.
-She even got some nice group shots from the balcony, after the ceremony was over.
+For most smaller weddings, this isn’t necessary, but for something like this, when I need to get shots from a balcony location, I recommend it.
+My wife came as my second shooter for this wedding, so she could stay on the balcony during the ceremony and get some great overhead shots.
+She even got some nice group shots from the balcony after the ceremony.

 Puppies for adoption

-As the wedding got closer, Jenna let me know they had teamed up with the Humane Society of North Myrtle Beach to bring puppies, available for adoption.
-My wife and I love dogs so we were very excited about the puppies.
-The plan was for the bride and bridal party to carry the puppies down the aisle, in place of wedding bouquets.
+As the wedding got closer, Jenna told me they had teamed up with the Humane Society of North Myrtle Beach to bring puppies available for adoption.
+My wife and I love dogs, so we were excited about the puppies.
+The bride and bridal party planned to carry the puppies down the aisle in the place of wedding bouquets.
 Jenna and Justin did a first look with each other before the ceremony.
-Since the puppies couldn’t stay too long, this gave me a chance to get some great pictures the bride, groom and wedding party holding and playing with the puppies.
+Since the puppies couldn’t stay too long, this gave me a chance to get some great pictures of the bride, groom, and wedding party holding and playing with the puppies.

-One of the little black puppies seemed to take a liking to me, he was coming over and climbing on my shoe and cried when I had to leave him.
-I knew it was going to be hard to resist adopting one of the puppies, but we adopted a Labrador puppy a couple of years ago and she is a big crazy dog now.
+One of the little black puppies seemed to take a liking to me.
+He came over and climbed on my shoe and cried when I had to leave him.
+I knew it would be hard to resist adopting one of the puppies, but we adopted a Labrador puppy a couple of years ago, and she is a big crazy dog now.
 I also have a toy poodle that is about 13 years old now.
-We just can’t handle another dog, for now at least.
-But I really hope my pictures will help the Humane Society get some of the puppies adopted.
+We can’t handle another dog, at least for now.
+But I hope my pictures will help the Humane Society adopt out some puppies.

 I love one of the pictures below with the bride holding the white and beige puppy close to her face.
-This was an extremely cute and calm dog, they said he had already been claimed for adoption.
-We also took a big risk putting all the puppies on the bride’s dress for a picture, thankfully there were no accidents, and we got a really cute shot.
+This was an adorable and calm dog, and they said he had already been claimed for adoption.
+We also took a considerable risk putting all the puppies on the bride’s dress for a picture.
+Thankfully there were no accidents, and we got a cute shot.

 Sunset at the gazebo and on the beach

-After the ceremony, we went down to the gazebo with the wedding party, for some pictures before sunset.
-As long as no cars or people are in the background, the gazebo, with the palm trees and sunset behind it, is very pretty.
-There is also a very pretty beach area behind the North Beach Towers, with a marshy inlet area, where water flows out to the ocean.
-I got some beautiful pictures, with the bride and groom standing in front of the sunset, just as the sun fell below the tree line.
+After the ceremony, we went down to the gazebo with the wedding party for some pictures before sunset.
+As long as no cars or people are in the background, the gazebo, with the palm trees and sunset behind it, is beautiful.
+There is also a lovely beach area behind the North Beach Towers, with a marshy inlet where water flows out to the ocean.
+I got some beautiful pictures, with the bride and groom standing before the sunset, just as the sun fell below the tree line.

 I was working again with Eyecon Entertainment during the reception.
-He has some indoor sparkler equipment that can shoot up sparks behind the dance floor.
-I love some of my pictures of Jenna and Justin dancing with the sparklers going off in the background.
-I also loved some nighttime pictures of them, in the courtyard, with the lights hanging in the background.
-I setup a flash behind them to give some background separation.
+He has indoor sparkler equipment that can shoot sparks behind the dance floor.
+I love pictures of Jenna and Justin dancing with the sparklers firing in the background.
+I also loved some nighttime images of them, in the courtyard, with the lights hanging in the background.
+I set up a flash behind them to give some background separation.

-For the large group picture on the dance floor below, it was too wide to capture with the lens I currently had on my camera.
-So, I did a quick 3 shot panorama of the dance floor.
-It’s amazing how good Lightroom’s panorama features can be, it seamlessly combined the three pictures even with the movement of the group between each shot.
+The large group picture on the dance floor below was too wide to capture with the lens I currently had on my camera.
+So, I did a quick three-shot panorama of the dance floor.
+It’s impressive how good Lightroom’s panorama features can be.
+It seamlessly combined the three pictures, even with the group’s movement between each shot.

 I hope you enjoy the pictures below.
-If you are having a wedding at 21 Main Events at North Beach please let me know.
-I would be happy to give you some tips or to discuss things further.
+Please let me know if you are having a wedding at 21 Main Events at North Beach, and I would happily give you some tips or discuss things further.